omundy/dig245-critical-web-design/topics/development/environment.md

+---

 ## Web Browsers

-A web browser is more than the software we use to access data on the internet.
+A web browser is more than the software you use to access data on the internet.
 Browsers manage requests for hundreds of remote files on web servers, combine and render response data as media-rich "web pages", and make them interactive to provide the essential hyperlink ([1965](https://en.wikipedia.org/wiki/Hyperlink#History)) function that "connects"" information on the internet.

+---

+## Request > Response <

 <img src="../../assets/img/http-requests.png">